CORONAVIRUS (covid-19): General Information

 No. The NHS advise that anyone with symptoms should stay at home for at least 7 days.
 If you live with other people, you and they should stay at home for at least 14 days to avoid spreading the infection outside the home.
+This explanatory diagram shows when it is safe to stop isolating.
 If you get worse or your symptoms last longer than 7 days you should call NHS 111.

 Picture Guides - click each image to open PDF in new window

 How do I avoid catching and spreading the virus?